 So since giving respect doesn't earn respect, how should we earn respect?
 We improve ourselves until we can show people we're strong, rich, high tech, orderly and civil.

-Yes, the other way is to FIGHT for respect.
-By winning fights and showing your tenacity your substance in a confrontation, you win respect.
+Yes, the other way is to FIGHT IN COMPETITIONS for respect.
+By winning competitions and showing your tenacity your substance in a confrontation, you win respect.
 This is the missing warrior spirit, not taught in school.
 I don't remember hearing that in the army too.

 If you want to fight for respect, that is not against Chinese martial principles.
 Don't let people tell you it is.
 However you need to produce both desire and substance, the virtues are about balancing diligence with self respect, not cherry picking certain values over others.